doccano/v-annotator/README.md

 # v-annotator

-Vue.js component for annotating text with entities.
+Vue.js component for annotating text with entities and relations.

 ![](docs/ner.png)